Staff profile

 Professional interests

 After joining the University of Derby in 2012, I became a Fellow of the Higher Education Academy in 2013 and a Senior Fellow in 2018.
-Throughout my time at Derby, I have been eager to identify alternate methods of delivery in both lecture theatres and laboratories, which has seen the use of interactive software, real world learning experiences and gamification.
+Throughout my time at Derby, I have been eager to identify alternate methods of delivery in both lecture theatres and laboratories, which have seen the use of interactive software, real-world learning experiences, and gamification.
+This has more recently taken a broader approach around inclusivity and adapting teaching styles to promote equity in learning.

 Research interests